 If users have to stop and think about how to do something on your site, you’ve already let them down.
 By making your call to action (CTA) prominent, you minimize guesswork and increase conversions.

 Use images wisely.
 Any pictures or infographics you include should be useful to your visitors and not just there as eye candy.
-Try to avoid stock images, too, since they can come off as inauthentic or too cookie cutter.
+Try to avoid staged or cliche stock images, too, since they can come off as inauthentic or too cookie cutter.
+Here’s our advice on where to find great stock photos.

 What about originality?